Testing an Agent

 Prerequisites

-- Hold Trigger Mechanism — Implement a mechanism to send a predefined
+Before implementing conversation hold and resume:- Hold Trigger Mechanism — Implement a mechanism to send a predefined

-- Resume Mechanism — Define how alerts or messages will trigger the resumption of the paused conversation using the
+hold templatemessage to the user when a conversation needs to be paused. - Resume Mechanism — Define how alerts or messages triggers the resumption of the paused conversation using the

-- Correlation ID — Ensure both the hold template and the resuming alert include the same
+conversation_reference_id. - Correlation ID — Ensure both the hold template and the resuming alert include the same

-conversation_reference_id for proper matching.
+conversation_reference_idfor proper matching.

 Triggering a Conversation Hold

-When the bot encounters a situation requiring a pause (for example, awaiting an alert), send a hold template message to the user.
+When the bot encounters a situation requiring a pause (for example, awaiting an alert), send ahold template message to the user.

 Required parameters: